stormwinddevloper/next-contentful/README.md

-This is the Next.js starter site (and course files) for the Next.js & Contentful tutorial by the Net Ninja.
+This is the Next.js starter site (and course files) for the Next.js & Contentful course.
 ## Getting Started

 To use the starter project, run the following in a terminal: